joshHug/LeidenITP/labs/lab7.md

 For this exercise rewrite the code for `remove_all`.
 You'll be doing this in pycharm.

 Quick pedagogical note: The code we provided for exercises 1 and 2 is artificial and not a great solution for the problem.
 Using `while shopping_lst:` is tricky to get right, as you've seen throughout this exercise.
 A better approach avoids remove operations entirely.
 Optionally, try to recreate this entire script without having to remove anything from a list at all.
+Tip: Try to loop only once through the shopping_lst and update the dictionary as you go.

 ### Ternary Operator (challenge, medium)

 Lastly, we can a bit of cleanup in the print statement.
-Now, it adds always a '*s*' to the name of a grocery even if it is singular.
-To make it only put an '*s*' behind plural words we can use a ternary statement.
+Now, it adds always a "*s*" to the name of a grocery even if it is singular.
+To make it only put an "*s*" behind plural words we can use a ternary statement.
 Apply, a ternary statement to the print statement to fix the singular plural problem.
 Below is some explanation about ternary operators.

 The idea of a ternary operator is that you can have two outcomes depending on a rule.
 While python does not officially have a ternary operator (like C#, C++, java, etc.), there is a common way of writing them.
 You should use a ternary operator when the value of a variable should be A in the case of ... otherwise B. It replace the following code:
 ```python